jroller33/Social-Media-API/README.md

 ```

-Uses the Mongoose packageLinks to an external site. to connect to a MongoDB database.
+Uses the Mongoose packageto connect to a MongoDB database.
+Links to an external site.

 Includes User and Thought models outlined in the Challenge instructions.